farhadab/sec-edgar-financials/README.md

 stock.get_cash_flows()
 ```

-An example of the output for the statements of income is shown below.
+An example of the output for the statements of income is shown below, in JSON format for easy communication (actual output of the call is a FinancialReport Object).
 ```json
 {
 	"company": "AAPL",